 As 1991 roared on, there were visible issues on-screen with The Rockers coupled with a few personal issues off-screen between Michaels and Jannetty.
 In Shawn Michaels’ autobiography, Heartbreak & Triumph: The Shawn Michaels Story, he explains that Jannetty stated the team could get a higher guarantee with WCW, which turned out to be very inaccurate.
 Jannetty has disputed this, saying it was, in fact, Michaels who wanted to test the waters elsewhere.
 Whichever version is true, this led to Jannetty asking for their release from the company.
 When McMahon said he would grant this, Michaels was apparently visibly shocked and called the WWF Chairman himself to explain it was, in actuality, Jannetty, who was the driving force behind a potential departure.

 Michaels wanted to quit the WWF over the incident, seemingly done with his long term partner’s antics.
 Ultimately, as we are fully aware, Shawn did not do this.
 But a plan was put in place shortly after for The Rockers to split.
-Jannetty, in various shoot interviews, states that he believes this incident was the main reason for the popular tag team parting ways.
+In various shoot interviews, Jannetty states that he believes this incident was the main reason for the popular tag team parting ways.

 On-screen, there were a few scripted misunderstandings during matches.
 During a rare singles match for Shawn, Jannetty rolled him back into the ring, thinking he was helping his partner.
-This actually led to Michaels’ opponent, Ric Flair, being able to easily pin him.
+This actually led to Michaels’ opponent, Ric Flair, being able to pin him easily.
 Another disagreement took place at 1991’s Survivor Series pay-per-view.
 Michaels took an accidental knock to the face as Jannetty brawled with one of the Nasty Boys, which led to his elimination from the match.
-A very boisterous discussion followed as fans of the team watched on, surprised by the on-screen unraveling of the popular duo.
+A very boisterous discussion followed as fans of the team watched on, surprised by the popular duo’s on-screen unraveling.

 In December that year, the infamous Barber Shop split took place (however, it was not aired until January 1992.)